Bersa: History

 The company was founded in the mid-1950s by Italian immigrants Benso Bonadimani, Ercole Montini and Savino Caselli, all of them mechanical engineers.
 Montini worked for Beretta in Italy.
 At the beginning they were producing parts for the now defunct Argentinian arms manufacturer Ballester–Molina.
 Their first handgun was a modified version of a Ballester model which they called "Luan", combining the first two letters of the last names of the 2 designers of the pistol, Luce and Antonovich.
 The gun did not have much commercial success and very few of them were produced; nowadays they are quite rare collector's items.

-In 1959 the first 22 Long Rifle pistol was commercialized, called "Modelo 60", which later evolved in the "Modelo 62", and based on a modified Beretta design, it sold extremely well.
+In 1959 the first 22 Long Rifle pistol was commercialized, called "Modelo 60", which later evolved in the "Modelo 62", and based on a modified Beretta design; it sold extremely well.
 In 1960 the name "Bersa" was introduced, taken from the initial letters of the founders' first names.
 Many more successful models in increasingly more powerful calibers were produced in the following years, making Bersa a well-known and respected name in the firearms world.
 In 1989 the first full-size combat pistol was introduced, the Model 90, chambered for the 9×19mm Parabellum cartridge.

 In 1994 a new model name for the entire production line was introduced, "Thunder", followed by a number indicating the handgun caliber.
-However, the Thunder series in reality includes two totally different designs in mechanics and appearances; for cartridges up to and including the .380 ACP, the handguns are compact in size and based on a blowback system.
-For more powerful rounds, starting with the 9×19mm Parabellum, the Thunder line is based on a locked breech and short-recoil modified Browning design.
+However, the Thunder series in reality includes two totally different designs in mechanics and appearances: for cartridges up to and including the .380 ACP, the handguns are compact in size and based on a blowback system; for more powerful rounds, starting with the 9×19mm Parabellum, the Thunder line is based on a locked breech and short-recoil modified Browning design.

 At the end of the 1990s Bersa won the contract for supplying a new standard sidearm for the Argentine Armed Forces and Argentine Federal Police that were looking to replace their aging Browning Hi-Power pistols.
 The Bersa Thunder 9, an evolution of the Model 90, was chosen.

 In the past Bersa also produced .22 Long Rifle caliber long guns and single- and double-barreled shotguns, but they did not have the same commercial success of the pistols, and they have been discontinued.

 Bersa is currently one of the largest privately owned corporations in Argentina.
 It produces, among many handguns, the very popular Bersa Thunder 380 and the Bersa Thunder 9 pistols and the Ultra Compact series of the Thunder chambered in 9mm, .40 S&W, and .45 ACP.
+Bersa manufactures and sells its own models of AR-15, the BAR15 (5.56x45 mm) and BAR9 (9x19mm), in the United States.